Shenn299/HEIGVD-twebBootcampApp/README.md

 # SHA INSPECTOR APP

-This repository contains a web application which the main purpose is to provide a tool to find hexspeak word, in git commits hashes.
+This repository contains a web application which provide a tool to find hexspeak word, in git commits hashes.

 ## PREREQUISITES